darkr4id/pid_level_control_trainer/README.md

-# MATLAB based PID Fluid level trainer
+# MATLAB+Simulink based PID Fluid level control trainer - Bachelor Thesis project.
 This repository contains all the materials associated with the Bachelor thesis project on a **MATLAB based PID Fluid level trainer**.
 The work focuses on developing and implementing a PID controller for fluid level regulation, with a detailed analysis presented in the thesis document.

 ## Table of Contents